felipecao/honestlogin/README.md

 curl http://localhost:8080/api/menu/item -v --user user:password
 ```

+**Trying the app on the cloud**

+Alternatively, in case you don't want to install or start anything locally, you can try either the web app or the API directly from
+the cloud, just use https://honestlogin.herokuapp.com/ as the base URL -- it might take a while to load it for the first time,
+I kindly ask you for a bit of patience if you choose this option :)

 ## Implementation details

 This project was developed using the Spring Framework for both backend and frontend components.
 Spring Boot 2.x was used